How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Conclusion

-The main question of this study was whether effects of within-experiment learning are present in the lexical decision task, and can be detected using incremental learning.
+We set out with the hypothesis that humans' lexical knowledge is continuously changing according to our experiences and environment.
+More specifically, we proposed that humans continuously learn and update their mental lexicons, from word use to word use.
+Since it is not clear how this effect can be measured in daily language use, we focused on detecting the effects of this continuous learning in psycholinguistic experiments.
+Therefore, the main question of this study was whether effects of within-experiment learning are present in the lexical decision task, and can be detected using incremental learning.
 We investigated this question by predicting the lexical decision latencies of individual participants in the British Lexicon Project \citep[BLP;][]{keuleers2012british}, using the Discriminative Lexicon Model \citep[DLM;][]{baayen2019discriminative} to simulate trial-to-trial learning.
 We then used predictors from this model to predict reaction times using Generalised Additive Models (GAMs).
-We found that for the majority of subjects, these learning-based predictors are substantially more successful at predicting reaction times than the corresponding predictors derived from a static DLM without incremental learning.
+We found that our DLM-based measures provided a better model fit than ``traditional'' predictors (i.e. word frequency, length and orthographic neighbourhood density) to the reaction time data, from which we concluded that measures based on the DLM are indeed able to account for variance in lexical decision reaction times.
+We then hypothesised that measures based on DLM simulations with trial-to-trial learning updates would provide a better model fit than measures from non-learning DLM simulations.
+We found that for the majority of subjects, these learning-based predictors account for substantially more variance in reaction times than the corresponding predictors derived from a static DLM without incremental learning.
 We therefore conclude that trial-to-trial learning effects on reaction times are indeed present in the BLP, and that they can be detected with error-driven learning.